Anthroposophy is a path of knowledge which aims

 You can read more about Jane here.

-Rudolf Steiner was born on 27 February 1861 in what is now Croatia and died on 30 March 1925 in Dornach, Switzerland in his studio at the Goetheanum, the administrative centre of the worldwide Society.
+Rudolf Steiner was a philosopher, scientist and Goethe scholar.
+He was born on 27 February 1861 in what is now Croatia and died on 30 March 1925 in Dornach, Switzerland in his studio at the Goetheanum, the administrative centre of the worldwide Society.

-As a social reformer with spiritual understanding, he offers a unique understanding of the breadth and depth of human experience.
-His lectures and books are filled with ideas relevant to many areas of soul and spiritual development as well as to practical life activity.
+As a social reformer guided by profound spiritual insights, he offers a unique understanding of the breadth and depth of human experience.
+His lectures and books are filled with ideas relevant to many areas of soul and spiritual development as well as to practical activity in all walks of life.

-Steiner is considered the founder of Waldorf (Steiner) education, biodynamic agriculture, anthroposophical medicine and the movement for religious renewal.
-Steiner initiated new approaches and perspectives on scientific investigation, pedagogy, art, architecture, movement, medicine and agriculture, which have entered our contemporary spiritual heritage as inspirations to personal development, professional practice, research and practical activity.
+Steiner is considered the founder of Waldorf (Steiner) education, biodynamic agriculture, anthroposophical medicine and inspired a new movement for religious renewal.
+He initiated new approaches and perspectives on scientific investigation, pedagogy, art, architecture, movement, medicine and agriculture, which have entered our contemporary spiritual heritage as inspirations to personal development, professional practice, research and practical activity.
 You can find his chronological biography here.